 Note on Tuition Costs

 Students in this dual-degree program may find variance in their tuition charges.
 There is no standardized method of coding students in dual-degree programs.
-The School of Library and Information Science and the College of Arts and Sciences charge different graduate tuition rates per credit hour.
+The Department of Information and Library Science and the College of Arts and Sciences charge different graduate tuition rates per credit hour.
 You will be coded in one school.
-As you near the half-way point in your dual-degree program, you should contact either SLIS or the College, so arrangements can be made to change your coding for the second half of your degree to be charged at the other unit's tuition rate.
+As you near the half-way point in your dual-degree program, you should contact either ILS or the College, so arrangements can be made to change your coding for the second half of your degree to be charged at the other unit's tuition rate.
 Check with the Recorder of either school if you have questions.